The Audition That Changed Everything

 Let’s talk money.

-- Union rates (SAG-AFTRA): Minimums are set.
+- Union rates (SAG-AFTRA): minimums are set.
 A national commercial can pay $500+ for a session, plus residuals if it airs repeatedly.

-- Audiobooks: ACX pays per finished hour (PFH).
-Rates range from $50-$400+ PFH depending on experience.
+- Audiobooks: ACX pays per finished hour (PFH), typically $50–$400+ depending on experience.

 Starting out, don’t expect to quit your day job.
 Treat this as a skill investment.
 Once you’re established, the pay gets better.